-The Tomahawk Railway and the Canadian National (CN) Railroad serve Lincoln County.
+The Tomahawk Railway and Watco provide rail serve in Lincoln County.
 The Tomahawk Railway is a 6-mile rail line serving the mills and distribution center in the City of Tomahawk.
-The CN line runs through the center of the County and connects Merrill and Tomahawk to the freight rail network.
+The Watco line runs through the center of the County and connects Merrill and Tomahawk to the greater freight rail network.